huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Before you configure a **Relationship**, you likely will first want to create a **Relationship Type** that will describe the nature of the **Relationship**.
 Otherwise, the Relationship will be defined as "No label".

-### How to create relationship types
+### How to create Relationship Types
 Step 1: Navigate to the **Settings** area and click on **Relationship Types**.
 Step 2: Click on the **Add Connection** button.
 Give the relationship a descriptive name.
 Step 3: Click **Save**.

-### Create relationships between entities in the Information Hub
+### Create Relationships between entities in the Information Hub
 Step 1: Navigate to the **Library** ![](images/image_0.png) and locate the entity for which you want to create a **Relationship**.
 Click the **View** button to see the entity in full.

 Step 2: Within the right sidebar, click on the **Connections** icon ![](images/image_59.png) to open up the **Information Hub**.
 Then near the bottom of the screen, click on the blue **Edit** button.